Melon-Catastrophe/BooksWeb/README.md

 - Uses a manual mapper to transform the Book object to a BookViewModel object.
 - Implements a view model (BookViewModel.cs) to structure the data.
 - Creates a view (Index.cshtml) that displays the book list in an HTML table.
+- Creates a view (Details.cshtml) for displaying additional book details.

 ## Details